Pnbcris/ModuMic/JOURNAL.md

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------
 # May 26th: Working on Block Diagram (2 hours)

-Spent majority of my day with family but eventually found time to refining designs for both Companion Dec + Microphone:
+### Spent majority of my day with family but eventually found time to refining designs for both Companion Deck + Microphone

 | Image                          | Description   |
 |---------------------------------------------------------------------------------------------|----------------------------------------------